Introduction to Cloud Computing Services

 Platform as a Service (PAAS)

 Platform as a service reference to the cloud service where a user need not worry about underlying infrastructure but can have different web apps and mobile apps supported by the cloud.
 It is just like a framework on which applications can be built.
 It makes the development, testing, and deployment of applications quick and simple.
 Example – Apprenda, Apache Stratos, etc.

 Software as a Service (SAAS)

-Thus cloud computing services is a new age technology which makes users focus on the growth of business and leave aside the technical issues.
+Thus cloud computing services are a new age technology that makes users focus on the growth of business and leave aside the technical issues.